Road Trips

 Start: Seminyak

-What better place to start any holiday trip than Seminyak, Bali’s food and retail mecca?
-The Island of the Gods is gift-shopping heaven: homewares at Kim Soo, gold and silver jewelry at Tulola, hand-cut lace at Uluwatu Lace, floaty yet structured resortwear at Biasa, or Hawaiian shirts and fab bikinis at Bali Boat Shed.
+What better place to start any holiday trip than Seminyak, Bali’s food and shopping mecca?
+The Island of the Gods has an abundants of one-of-a-kind souvenirs and gifts for loved ones.
+Browse for homewares at Kim Soo, gold and silver jewelry at Tulola, hand-cut lace at Uluwatu Lace, or floaty yet structured resortwear at Biasa.

-Feast on high-end Indonesian fare at Kaum, Sangsaka, Merah Putih or Bambu.
-Or sample babi guling (sucking pig), the local festive favorite, at Babi Guling Pak Malen, a simple hole in the wall on bustling Sunset Road.
-Wrap up with one of Bali’s thermonuclear sunsets; soak ’em up at classic beachfront venues Potato Head or KU DE TA, or laid-back 707 Beach Berm on sweeping Batu Belig Beach.
+Feast on high-end Indonesian fare at Kaum, Sangsaka, or Merah Putih.
+Or sample babi guling (pit-roasted sucking pig), the local festive favorite, at Babi Guling Pak Malen, a simple hole in the wall on bustling Sunset Road.
+Wrap up with one of Bali’s thermonuclear sunsets with a cocktail in hand at classic beachfront venues Potato Head or KU DE TA, or laid-back 707 Beach Berm on sweeping Batu Belig Beach.

 Uluwatu

 Ride the highway down the center of the island, where Bali narrows to a slender sandy neck just half a mile wide, and out into the bulge of the Bukit Peninsula.
-The island’s criminals used to be exiled here: Today, staggering cliff-framed beaches draw global party animals.
+Today, staggering cliff-framed beaches make for some of the most stunning photo backdrops on the whole island.

 cliffs and waves crashing at uluwatu